spjoshis/Get-GDrive-File-List/README.md

 Get list of files and folders stored in Google Drive.

 # Setup
-- Run `composer instal` command from terminal in root directory of application
+- Run `composer install` command from terminal in root directory of application

 # Usage
 <?